EsriDevEvents/arcgis-velocity-custom-data-ingestion-with-grpc-and-http-ds-2024/README.md

+# ArcGIS Velocity: Custom Data Ingestion with gRPC and HTTP
+Join us to explore gRPC developer resources, required client libraries, data packaging examples, and connecting to a gRPC feed to update features in a web map.
+In addition, you will learn how ArcGIS Velocity supports real-time data ingestion and egress or actuation through HTTP, which enables you to integrate with third-party APIs.
+Topics will include how to configure gRPC input, HTTP Receiver inputs, URL parameters, authentication, and custom headers to interact with external APIs and systems through HTTP.

-# arcgis-velocity-custom-data-ingestion-with-grpc-and-http-2024
+# Presenters:
-This is a Java project with gRPC and Http clients that send data to the gRPC and Http Receiver feeds on ArcGIS Velocity
+Kwasi Asante

+Ming Zhao